Ernest Quost: Biography

 Quost was a painter of animated cityscapes, landscapes, still lifes, flowers, fruit and pastels.
 He was probably a pupil of Horace Aumont (1839-1864) during his stay in Paris.
-He began at the Paris Salon in 1866, continued to expose the French artists Salon medalist in 1880, 1882 an associate in 1887, silver medalist in the Exposition Universelle (1889).
-Knighted in the Legion of Honour in 1883, and officer in 1903.
+He began at the Paris Salon in 1866 and continued to exhibit at the Salon des Artistes Francais, earning medals in 1880 and 1882, becoming an associate in 1887, and receiving a silver medal at the Exposition Universelle (1889).
+He was knighted in the Legion of Honour in 1883, and promoted to officer in 1903.

 Ernest Quost is a "painter of Paris", the bustling boulevards, and dances.
 He first made many sketches, then painted in the workshop where he was a student of Pierre Eugène Montézin.
 Claude Monet appreciated flowers by Quost, and Van Gogh wrote in a letter to his brother Theo, "the hollyhocks belong to Quost".